gommezen/sansevaerk_web/README.md

 A personal training journal designed for daily use, reliability, and long-term continuity.

+## Overview
 The system supports logging, reviewing, and maintaining training sessions across days and weeks, with a strong focus on correctness, safety, and offline compatibility.
 It is intentionally minimal in scope, single-user by design, and optimized for habitual use rather than social or competitive features.

-## Purpose

-A single-user, authenticated training journal built to function as a durable personal record rather than a social platform.

-Core capabilities include:
+## Core capabilities include:

-- Session-based authentication
+- Authenticated, session-based API
+- Creation, editing, and soft deletion of training sessions
-- Day- and time-based querying
+- Day-based and recent session views
-- Safe, UUID-based soft deletion
+- UUID-based session identity
 - Incremental offline/online synchronization
-- Mobile-first daily usage
+- Mobile-first interaction model

-## System design
+## System design principles

 The journal is built around a small, explicit core:

-- Authenticated API surface with centralized guards
+- Centralized authentication and request guarding
-- Deterministic data access patterns
+- Deterministic data access and update paths
 - Non-destructive data operations by default
 - Clear separation between infrastructure, API logic, and UI behavior